 It's this nonsensical basis of modern scientific theories that imperils all of us.

 - 1. or infamous, according to skeptics and assorted naysayers.
 See my article on sceptics and their brethren

 - 2. I used to think that I was well ahead of other thinkers on the subject of the deep frameworks of life, but Jahn has demonstrated he largely got there first!
-I suppose my claim to fame is the comprehensiveness of my work, going well beyond that of Jahn's paper.
+I suppose my claim to originality is the comprehensiveness of my work, going well beyond that of Jahn's paper.
 Still, I freely give recognition when it is appropriate and deserved.